FlowIt: Global Matching via Hierarchical Transformers and Optimal Transport for Optical Flow: Related Work

 On a parallel track, the increasing popularity of vision transformers led to the development of transformer-based architectures for optical flow, such as FlowFormer~\cite{huang2022flowformer}, FlowFormer++~\cite{shi2023flowformer++}, CRAFT~\cite{sui2022craft}, GMFlowNet~\cite{zhao2022global}, and efficient high-resolution approaches~\cite{leroy2023win} leveraging various forms of attention for global context.
 WAFT~\cite{wang2025waft} exploits a vision transformer to guide the warping-based iterative refinement.
 Built on these two new design pillars, more architectures focused on specific challenges typical of optical flow, such as handling occlusions~\cite{jiang2021learning, luo2022learning, sun2022skflow}, exploiting the affinities with other matching tasks, such as stereo~\cite{xu2022gmflow, xu2023unifying}, or matching pretraining \cite{dong2023rethinking}, as well as the power of pre-trained depth foundation models \cite{Poggi_2025_ICCV}.
 On a side track, the use of diffusion models~\cite{saxena2023surprising} also unveiled surprising effectiveness even in the absence of task-specific designs.

 Finally, other works explored directions orthogonal to the more classical, supervised optical flow setting, considering unsupervised approaches~\cite{jonschkowski2020matters, liu2020learning} as a possible solution to data scarcity, sometimes in synergy with stereo matching~\cite{jiao2021effiscene, liu2020flow2stereo}, or developing alternatives for automatically generating training data~\cite{sun2021autoflow, han2022realflow,aleotti2021learning,jeong2023distractflow}.
-Beyond the two-frame setting, multi-frame approaches have also been explored~\cite{shi2023videoflow, cho2024flowtrack, wang2023tracking, Bargatin_2025_ICCV}.
+Beyond the two-frame setting, multi-frame approaches have also been explored, by focusing on consecutive tri-frame flow estimations \cite{shi2023videoflow}, introducing a reusable memory buffer \cite{dong2024memflow} or reduced correlation volumes \cite{Bargatin_2025_ICCV}, or in an auto-regressive fashion \cite{liu2026arflow}, yet at the cost of higher computational complexity.